Cuntz-Li algebras from a-adic numbers: Invariants and isomorphism results

 \begin{rem} Set $\UU_P=\{\tfrac{m}{n}\Z\in\UU : n\in S\}=\{U\in\UU:U\subset\Z[\{\tfrac{1}{p}:p\in P\}]\}$.
 Then the open subgroup

 in $\O$ is the maximal open (and closed) ring contained in $\O$.
-Indeed, by Theorem~\ref{herman-thm}, $R$ is a ring contained in $\O$.
-Moreover, every open ring in $\O$ must be of the form described in Lemma~\ref{open-subgroups}.
-We recall that multiplication with $\tfrac{1}{p}\in N$ in an open subgroup of $\O$ is well-defined only if it contains $\Z[\tfrac{1}{p}]$ and continuous only if $p\in P$.
-Hence every open ring in $\O$ must be a subring of $R$.
+Indeed, by \thmref{herman-thm}, $R$ is a ring contained in $\O$.
+Moreover, every open ring in $\O$ must be of the form described in \lemref{open-subgroups}.
+We recall from \remref{automorphism} that multiplication with $\tfrac{1}{p}\in N$ in an open subgroup of $\O$ is well-defined only if it contains $\Z[\tfrac{1}{p}]$ and continuous only if $p\in P$.
+Hence, every open ring in $\O$ must be a subring of $R$.

 Furthermore, every automorphism of $\O$ is completely determined by its value at $1$.
-Hence $\operatorname{Aut}{(\O)}$ is the subgroup of the multiplicative group $R^{\times}$ of $R$ consisting of all $x\in R^{\times}$ that has a ``unique inverse'' in $\O$.
-To illustrate what this means, consider Example~\ref{three-at-negative} again and let
+Hence, $\aut{(\O)}$ is the subgroup of the multiplicative group $R^{\times}$ of $R$ consisting of all $x\in R^{\times}$ that has a ``unique inverse'' in $\O$.
+To illustrate what this means, consider \exref{three-at-negative} again and let